marbotte/sr_cce/extraction/viewExtraction.md

 this mostly Hispanic sample of 8th-grade youths taught our weather and climate curriculum.
 Science knowledge, science skills, and reasoning abilities all improved from pretest to posttest.
-Science comprehension improved or the greenhouse effect, measuring and analyzing precipitation, measuring and analyzing temperature, and mitigating and adapting to weather and climate extremes in agriculture and natural resources lessons.
+Science comprehension improved the greenhouse effect, measuring and analyzing precipitation, measuring and analyzing temperature, and mitigating and adapting to weather and climate extremes in agriculture and natural resources lessons.
 Science comprehension did not improve during the water cycle lesson.

 **Improved?**: conocimiento mejoro

 ## 26.6 Outcomes

-**knowledge**: yes (*Worked?*: yes )
+**knowledge**: Science comprehension on the greenhouse effect and others (*Worked?*: yes )

 **other**: science skills, and reasoning abilities. (*Worked?*: yes )